 This is why it's crucial not to save extra money in an FSA.
 Be conservative when deciding how much to contribute.
 It's better to outspend your FSA than to have hundreds left over and no eligible expenses.
 Also, you'll forfeit any money in your FSA if you leave your job.

 Still not sure what you can buy with your FSA card?
-Shop online at FSAStore.com and be confident that you're buying eligible maternity and baby items.
+Shop online at FSAStore.com and be confident that you're buying guaranteed, 100% FSA eligible baby products.